Awards & Honors

 Young Scientist Award Electrochemistry 2022

-The Young Scientist Award was on the occasion of the Electrochemistry Conference 2022 in Berlin to Dr. Matthäus Siebenhofer awarded in recognition of his outstanding dissertation at the Technical University of Vienna with the title:
+The Young Scientist Award was awarded to Dr. Matthäus Siebenhofer on the occasion of the Electrochemistry 2022 Conference in Berlin in recognition of his outstanding dissertation completed at the Vienna University of Technology entitled: “Investigating Point Defect Concentrations and Their Impact on Surface Exchange Reaction Rates of Mixed Ionic and Electronic Conductors”.

 Young Scientist Award Electrochemistry 2021

-The Young Scientist Award to Dr. Johannes Ludwig Röckl awarded in honor of his work in the working group of Prof. Dr. Siegfried Waldvogel at the Johannes Gutenberg University of Mainz: "Merging shuttle reactions and paired electrolysis for reversible vicinal dihalogenations".
+The Young Scientist Award was given to Dr. Johannes Ludwig Röckl in recognition of his publication “Merging shuttle reactions and paired electrolysis for reversible vicinal dihalogenations” which he prepared in the working group of Prof. Dr. Siegfried Waldvogel at the Johannes Gutenberg University Mainz.

 Young Scientist Award Electrochemistry 2020